 With record-low unemployment in Reno, businesses are hard-pressed to find qualified candidates.
-If you’re thinking about finding a better job in Nevada, now is a great time to do so!
+If you’re thinking about finding better jobs in Reno, now is a great time to do so!
 Employers are eager to find high quality candidates.

-If you’re looking for a job in Reno or throughout northern Nevada in the new year, here are four tips on how to get ready for the job search.
+If you’re looking for jobs in Reno or throughout Northern Nevada in the new year, here are four tips on how to get ready for the job search.

 1. Think About What You Are Looking For